Centre for Film Studies

 - through curricular interventions, publications and seminars, to promote the work of Near and Middle Eastern, African and Asian filmmakers, animators, media critics, theorists and thinkers;

-- to provide an administrative and intellectual home for the School’s MA programmes in Global Cinemas and the Transcultural and an intellectual home for the inter-Faculty MA in Film and History;
+- to provide an administrative and intellectual home for the School’s MA programme in Global Cinemas and the Transcultural;

 - to pioneer disciplinary and interdisciplinary practices through regular symposia, conferences, and film festivals, open to SOAS students and staff, to academics and students of other institutions and to the general public;

-- to advise on the teaching of MA degrees Global Cinemas and the Transcultural and MA Film and History.
+- to advise on the teaching of the MA degree Global Cinemas and the Transcultural.